MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-analyze-v1.md

 The task is available to run on self-hosted agents as well as Microsoft-hosted agents.
 For self-hosted agents, see [additional self-hosted agent set-up instructions](/azure/devops/repos/security/configure-github-advanced-security-features#extra-prerequisites-for-self-hosted-agents).

-### Troubleshooting

-The Analyze task should appear after the initialize step for successful completion.
+The analyze task must appear after the initialize step for successful completion.

 ```YAML
 # Initialize CodeQL database